1. Introduction

 -

-The value is a string containing the absolute URL of the Public Transformation Catalog (§ 4.3 Server-level Transformation Catalog); in the RDF representations, this member maps to the predicate
+The value is a string containing the absolute URL of the server-level Service Catalog (§ 5.3 Server-level Service Catalog); in the RDF representations, this member maps to the predicate

 Endpoint that exposes the Client ID Document of the aggregator used for authorization.
 Servers MAY host this document at any